httpwg/http-extensions/draft-ietf-httpbis-layered-cookies.md

 ## Cookie Store Eviction {#cookie-store-eviction}

+### Remove Expired Cookies

-The user agent SHOULD evict all expired cookies from its cookie store if, at any time, an expired cookie exists in the cookie store.
+1. Let _expiredCookies_ be a list of references to all expired cookies in the user agent's cookie store.

-When "the current session is over" (as defined by the user agent), the user agent MUST remove from the cookie store all cookies whose expiry-time is null.
+1. For each _cookie_ of _expiredCookies_:

+    1. Remove _cookie_ from the user agent's cookie store.

+1. Return _expiredCookies_.

 ### Remove Excess Cookies for a Host

 To **Remove Excess Cookies for a Host** given a host _host_:

-1. Let _insecureCookies_ be all cookies in the user agent's cookie store whose host is host-equal to _host_ and whose secure is false.
+1. Let _insecureCookies_ be a list of references to all cookies in the user agent's cookie store whose host is host-equal to _host_ and whose secure is false.

 1. Sort _insecureCookies_ by earliest last-access-time first.

-1. Let _secureCookies_ be all cookies in the user agent's cookie store whose host is host-equal to _host_ and whose secure is true.
+1. Let _secureCookies_ be a list of references to all cookies in the user agent's cookie store whose host is host-equal to _host_ and whose secure is true.

 1. Sort _secureCookies_ by earliest last-access-time first.

+1. Let _excessHostCookies_ be an empty list of cookies.

 1. While _insecureCookies_'s size + _secureCookies_'s size is greater than the user agent's total cookies-per-host limit:

+    1. If _insecureCookies_ is not empty:

+        1. Let _cookie_ be the first item of _insecureCookies_.

+        1. Remove _cookie_ from _insecureCookies_.

-    1. If _insecureCookies_ is not empty, remove the first item of _insecureCookies_ and delete the corresponding cookie from the user agent's cookie store.
+        1. Remove _cookie_ from the user agent's cookie store.

+        1. Append _cookie_ to _excessHostCookies_.

+    1. Otherwise:

+        1. Let _cookie_ be the first item of _secureCookies_.

+        1. Remove _cookie_ from _secureCookies_.

-    1. Otherwise, remove the first item of _secureCookies_ and delete the corresponding cookie from the user agent's cookie store.
+        1. Remove _cookie_ from the user agent's cookie store.

+        1. Append _cookie_ to _excessHostCookies_.

+1. Return _excessHostCookies_.

 ### Remove Global Excess Cookies